kane-armstrong/simple-adventure/README.md

 It has been a while since I got to use all of the muscles required by this project, and this is an opportunity to work them.

+## Local Development

+Install the latest .NET Core 3.1 SDK

+### Using Docker

+Build using `docker build -t petdoctor-api .`

+Run using `docker run -d -p 5640:80 petdoctor-api`

+Omit `-d` if you don't want the container to run past the scope of your terminal session